imteekay/machine-learning-research/courses/attention-in-transformers/README.md

 ## The main ideas

-4 main parts

 - `Tokenization`: breaks the input and separate it into tokens (IDs from vocabulary)
 - `Word Wmbedding`: converts tokens into embedding vectors - lookup vector
-- `Positional Encoding`: keep track of word order - using the same words but different orders can have a totally different meaning, this is why word order is important
+- `Positional Encoding`: add positional information of each token to the embedding vector
-- `Attention`/`Self-attention`: how each word is similar to all of the other words in the sentence
+- `Attention`/`Self-Attention`: how each word is similar to all of the other words in the sentence

 ## The Matrix Math for Calculating Self-Attention